 - plan to have surgery or have had recent surgery

 - are pregnant or plan to become pregnant.
 STIVARGA can harm your unborn baby.
-Females and males with female partners who can become pregnant should use effective birth control during treatment with STIVARGA and for 2 months after their last dose of STIVARGA.
-Tell your healthcare provider right away if you or your partner becomes pregnant either while taking STIVARGA or within 2 months after your last dose of STIVARGA.
+Females and males should use effective birth control during treatment with STIVARGA and for 2 months after their last dose of STIVARGA.
+Tell your healthcare provider right away if you or your partner becomes pregnant either while taking STIVARGA or within 2 months after your last dose of STIVARGA

 Tell your healthcare provider about all the prescription and over-the-counter medicines, vitamins, and herbal supplements you take.
-Avoid drinking grapefruit juice and taking St. John's Wort during treatment with STIVARGA.
+Avoid drinking grapefruit juice and taking St. John’s Wort while taking STIVARGA.

 STIVARGA may cause serious side effects, including:

 - severe bleeding.
 STIVARGA can cause bleeding, which can be serious and sometimes lead to death.
-Tell your doctor if you have any signs of bleeding while taking STIVARGA, including: vomiting blood or if your vomit looks like coffee grounds, pink or brown urine, red or black (looks like tar) stools, coughing up blood or blood clots, menstrual bleeding that is heavier than normal, unusual vaginal bleeding, nosebleeds that happen often, bruising, lightheadedness
+Tell your healthcare provider if you have any signs of bleeding while taking STIVARGA, including: vomiting blood or if your vomit looks like coffee grounds, pink or brown urine, red or black (looks like tar) stools, coughing up blood or blood clots, menstrual bleeding that is heavier than normal, unusual vaginal bleeding, nose bleeds that happen often, bruising, and lightheadedness

 - decreased blood flow to the heart and heart attack.
-Get emergency help if you have symptoms such as chest pain, shortness of breath, feel dizzy, or feel like passing out
+Get emergency help if you have chest pain, have shortness of breath, feel dizzy, or feel like passing out

 - a condition called reversible posterior leukoencephalopathy syndrome (RPLS).
 Call your healthcare provider right away if you get severe headaches, seizure, confusion, change in vision, or problems thinking